Kurdistan TV

-Kurdistan TV (کوردستان تیڤی) is the first satellite television station in Kurdistan that started broadcasting in 1999.
-It belongs to the Kurdistan Democratic Party (KDP) and is based in Erbil, Kurdistan Region.
+Kurdistan TV (کوردستان تیڤی) is a Kurdish-language television channel launched in 1999 in Iraqi Kurdistan.
+It is the second Kurdish-language TV channel established in the region.
+The station is owned by the Kurdistan Democratic Party (KDP) and is headquartered in Erbil, Kurdistan Region, Iraq.

 The channel broadcasts programs mainly in Kurdish and can be viewed using a WS International satellite system.
 It transmits on the Eutelsat for Europe, Western Asia and North Africa.

 Apart from its Kurdish language services, Kurdistan TV also offers an online news presence in Arabic and Turkish.
 Kurdistan TV's European offices are based in the Netherlands and Germany.